RubenJ01/rewrite/README.md

 ### Can i contribute?
 Yes!
 You can contribute to the bot by leaving a suggestion in ouher discord server, or in github.
 New suggestions or bug reports are always welcome.
 If you want to contribute by writing a command or improve on of ouher functions you can.
 Either hit us up in ouher discord server or send a dm to 1 of the **Contributors**.

+### Where can i test the bot?
+Of course, we have our own test server in which we announce new features or take in suggestions, in this server you can talk to the devs, or just test the bot. <br>
+You can find us here: https://discord.gg/GFJMyxu

 ### Resources
 List of quests: <br>
 -https://www.dandwiki.com/wiki/100_Adventure_Ideas_(DnD_Other) <br>